celery/celery/docs/internals/protov2.rst

 - Body is only for language specific data.

-    - Python stores args/kwargs in body.
+    - Python stores args/kwargs and embedded signatures in body.

     - If a message uses raw encoding then the raw data will be passed as a single argument to the function.